pauldotyu/azure-nfsblob-terraform/README.md

 ## The following resources will be provisioned:

-- Virtual network with 3 subnets
+- Virtual network with 2 subnets
-    - internal - VMs without any public IPs
-    - external - VMs with public IPs
+    - public - where VMs with public IPs will be placed
     - private - where private endpoint NIC will be placed
-- Network Security Group linked to external subnet
+- Network Security Group linked to public subnet
     - Allow SSH from my public IP
 - Network Security Group linked to private subnet
     - Allow any Tcp traffic from specified endpoints
-    - Deny all other traffic
+    - Deny all other traffic to private subnet
 - Storage Account with a default deny network rule with the following exceptions:
     - My public IP
-    - internal subnet
-    - external subnet
+    - public subnet
 - Blob storage container named "myblobs"
-- Linux VMs in internal subnet
-- Linux VMs in external subnet
+- Two Linux VMs in public subnet
 - Private endpoint for blob storage linked to private subnet
 - Private DNS zone for blob storage
     - Link to virtual network for name resolution